-ScienceAtHome is a diverse team of scientists, game developers, designers and visual artists based at Aarhus University, Denmark.
-We create fun scientific games, with the aim of revolutionising scientific research and teaching by game-play!
+ScienceAtHome is a diverse team of scientists, data scientists, game developers, designers and visual artists.
+We create fun scientific games, with the aim of revolutionising scientific research and teaching by game-play.

 For years Jacob Sherson had dreamt of creating a quantum computer.
 Hard work and crucial discoveries had brought him closer to the goal, but many challenges still remained.
 A quest as ambitious as building a quantum computer brings complex theoretical issues that scientists and computers of today cannot solve.